Transport in İzmir

-İzmir is a transportation hub for western Anatolia. İzmir has an extensive bus system, a developing metro and commuter rail system and a large urban ferry network.
-The city also has a highway to Çeşme and Aydın as well as a ring around the city.
+İzmir is a transportation hub for western Anatolia. İzmir has an extensive bus system, a developing metro, commuter rail system and a large urban ferry network.
+The city has highways connecting it to Çeşme, Menemen, Istanbul, Bursa, Aydın and Denizli as well as a beltway.
 Mass transportation is operated by four separate public agencies all owned by the İzmir Municipality.